 Barely half of agencies meeting Obama's FOIA request goals, study says

-President Obama's administration has improved in its responsiveness to Freedom of Information requests, but still has a ways to ago, according to a new report on the issue.
+President Obama's administration has improved in itsresponsiveness to freedom-of-information requests, but it still has a ways to go, according to a new report on the issue.

 Of 90 federal agencies equipped to process requests made under the Freedom of Information Act, slightly more than half have taken at least some steps to fulfill Obama's goal to improve government transparency, according to the study by the National Security Archive at George Washington University and the Knight Foundation.
 The report is set for release Monday.